 A: No, you do not need the display to use the Polaris App.
 To learn more about the Polaris App, read the Polaris App FAQ.

 Q: How do I update my display powered by RIDE COMMAND?

 A: Visit the update section of the RIDE COMMAND website and download the provided update files.
 Maps and software update separately.
-The steps to update your vehicle are listed under the software and map update sections of the website and explained in Updating Your Off-Road Vehicle's 7" Display Powered by RIDE COMMAND.
+The steps to update your vehicle are listed under the software and map update sections of the website and explained in Updating Software and Maps on the 2017-2018 7" Display Powered by RIDE COMMAND.